No more excuses, Pep - fearless Foden is ready for Man City leading role | Goal.com

 It opened the floodgates for another typically emphatic City victory, with Foden the tormentor-in-chief.
 His opener was the highlight of a standout performance that gives more credence to Guardiola's belief that he can forget about looking for attacking midfielders in a volatile and unpredictable transfer market at the end of the season, knowing he has David Silva's successor ready and waiting.

-Foden's neat ball into Sergio Aguero led to the Argentina international being brought down for the penalty for City's third, and Riyad Mahrez's second.
+Foden's neat ball into Sergio Aguero led to the Argentina international being brought down for the penalty for City's third, and Riyad Mahrez's second of the night.
 After the break his clever reverse pass picked open the Burnley defence, allowing for Bernardo Silva to set up David Silva for the fourth.

 Twelve minutes later Foden was in the right place to tap in a fifth as he kept pushing his team-mates for more.